Tips for Reducing Your Wait Time

 All new vehicles are required to have a M.C.O.
 (Manufacturer Certificate of Origin) or MSO (Manufacturer Statement of Origin) which must be signed and notarized (if applicable) by a licensed dealer for transfer to the buyer.
-An application for Florida title must be properly completed with owner's complete name and Florida address, date of birth, sex, drivers license number, complete description of vehicle and any lien to be recorded.
-If you are applying by mail, please refer to Florida Title Application Instruction Package.
+An application for Florida title must be properly completed with owner’s complete name and Florida address, date of birth, sex, drivers license number, complete description of vehicle and any lien to be recorded.
+If you are applying by mail, please contact our office for assistance.
 Sales tax will be collected if applicable.
 All title fees, lien fees and registration fees must be paid, if applicable.

 Vehicle Identification Numbers

 All motor vehicles being registered in Florida for the first time must have the Vehicle Identification Number (VIN) verified.
 The Tax Collector’s Office performs this service as a courtesy at the time of registration (weather permitting).
 The VIN can also be verified by any law enforcement officer, a Florida notary public or a Florida motor vehicle dealer.